ICE Pact, AUKUS and Beyond

 Program Associate, Global Europe Program

 As a new NATO Ally, Finland brings important icebreaker and Arctic expertise to the Alliance.
 Finnish President Alexander Stubb remarked that NATO membership was essential to begin this trilateral cooperation.
 Finland is an icebreaker superpower, primarily because its ports freeze over every winter.
 Icebreakers keep Finnish ports open year-round and ensure that imports and exports flow.
 Finland is also the world's leading icebreaker designer, having designed 80% of the world’s icebreakers and built 60% of them.
-It has championed breakthroughs in using liquefied natural gas (LNG) in its newest icebreakers, with the Polaris debuting in 2017.
-It is the most environmentally friendly icebreaker in operation, powered by both LNG and diesel.
+It has championed breakthroughs in using liquefied natural gas (LNG) in its newest icebreakers.
+The Polaris, which debuted in 2017, is the most environmentally friendly icebreaker in operation and is powered by both LNG and diesel.
 Climate change has added unpredictability and new challenges to the operating conditions of icebreakers in recent years.

 More details will be known later this fall.
 What is known of the ICE Pact is it is modeled after the AUKUS nuclear submarine trilateral arrangement between Australia, the UK, and the US.
-The US and are seeking to build between 70 and 90 new icebreakers in the next decade.
-Finnish shipyards can deliver a polar-class vessel within 24 months for approximately a quarter of the cost of what it would take to build them in the US.
+The US and Allies are seeking to build between 70 and 90 new icebreakers in the next decade.
+Finnish shipyards can deliver a polar-class vessel within 24 months once ordered for at least a quarter of the cost of what it would take to build them in the US.
 This partnership will likely benefit all three partner countries, with Finland receiving a considerable economic influx as a result of sharing its icebreaker expertise.
-This should bring new jobs and more work to its shipyards.
+This should bring new jobs and more work, both to its shipyards and US shipyards as it shares it technology.
 The ICE Pact also provides an opportunity for Canada, which was criticized at the Washington Summit for not investing more in its Arctic capabilities or being close to the minimum 2% spending of GDP on defense nor planning on reaching 2% until 2032 (while some NATO Allies are at 3%).
 Canadian Defense Minister Bill Blair noted that by 2050, the Arctic Ocean could be the most efficient shipping route between Europe and East Asia, so it is important for Canada, the US, and Europe to have icebreaking capabilities to ensure safe passage through the region.

 The ICE Pact is a win-win for the three members of the new trilateral agreement.
-Finland shares its finely honed proficiency in icebreaker building and in turn gains jobs and work for its shipyards.
+Finland shares its finely honed proficiency in icebreaker building and further cements its value to the NATO Alliance.
 Canada also shares its icebreaker knowledge–with the second-largest icebreaker fleet (behind Russia)–and can invest more in its Arctic capabilities.
 Meanwhile, the US can play catch-up and update its massively outdated icebreaker fleet, thereby closing the icebreaker gap between the West and Russia.
 More icebreakers in the region will ensure that North America and Europe can operate effectively in the Arctic in the future.

 ICE Pact Turns the Ship Around on West’s Atrophying Icebreaker Building Capacity